travelgateX/documentation-site/content/travelgatex/reference/objects/BusinessRules.md

   "operator": "type",
   "typename": "BusinessRules"
 }
-LList of business rules for filtering options based on your interests.
+List of business rules for filtering options based on your interests.
 ## GraphQL schema definition

 {{% graphql-schema-type %}}